josephf123/josephf123.github.io/_posts/2024-06-28-touch-grass.md

 ```

 **DB <-> Server** \\
 This was actually a bit trickier.
 To implement a real time update and trigger, I had to completely switch databases.
-I was initially using MySQL but since they were lacking real-time functionality, I opted for Postgres instead which had pg_notify() a handy feature that allows you to trigger a notificaiton if a certain query passes.
+I was initially using MySQL but since they were lacking real-time functionality, I opted for Postgres instead which had pg_notify() a handy feature that allows you to trigger a notification if a certain query passes.

 ```sql